-I grew up in an extreme family; I am a fourth generation Ski Patroller and our family trips always consisted of adventures in intense heat, blizzard, or backpacking, biking, climbing early in the morning or late into the night.
-By the time I was 15 I had broken a few bones, had a couple surgeries, and collected around 10 concussions.
+I grew up in an extreme family; I am a 4th generation Ski Patroller and our family trips always consisted of adventures in intense heat, blizzard, or backpacking, biking, climbing early in the morning or late into the night.
+By the time I was 15 I'd broken a few bones, had a couple surgeries, & collected around 10 concussions.
 All of this gave me a good understanding of trauma; however, the thing that had the biggest impact on my life was contracting chronic lyme disease somewhere along the journey.

-I joined the Peace Corps after college and began to have strange and unexplainable symptoms: tingling forearms, intense and debilitating back and stomach pain, constipation, and an assortment of mental symptoms I struggled to describe to anyone.
-When I returned to the States I sought out doctor after doctor and received a variety of diagnoses and treatments that didn’t really help or make sense of my experience and my suffering.
-I didn’t have the energy for the intense adventures and connections of my friends and family and slowly lost touch with the sense of who I am, who I was, and the purpose of my life.
+I joined the Peace Corps after college and began to have strange and unexplainable symptoms: tingling forearms, intense and debilitating back and stomach pain, constipation, & an assortment of mental symptoms I struggled to describe to anyone.
+When I returned to the US I sought out doctor after doctor and received a variety of diagnoses and treatments that didn’t help or make sense of my experience and my suffering.
+I didn’t have the energy for the intense adventures and connections of my friends and family and slowly lost touch with who I am, who I was, & the purpose of my life.

-My experiences as a ski patroller and EMT, a martial artists and a gestalt/contemplative based therapist give me a unique perspective on how to blend Western medicine with psychological practices, somatic body work, and provide invaluable insight for those searching to find greater depth and meaning in their lives and work with complex and acute trauma, chronic illness, and all the other stuff life may have to throw at us.
-I have also learned from my own health problems and recovery that the right kind of therapeutic support can provide you with the tools and understanding necessary to relate to your illness and trauma in an entirely new and supportive way.
+My experiences as a ski patroller and EMT, a martial artists and a gestalt/contemplative based therapist give me a unique perspective on how to blend Western medicine with psychological practices, somatic body work, and provide invaluable insight for those searching to find greater depth and meaning in their lives and work with complex and acute trauma, chronic illness, and all the other stuff life may throw at you.
+I've also learned from my own health problems and recovery that the right kind of therapeutic support can provide you with the tools and understanding necessary to relate to your illness & trauma in and entirely new way.